jreisinger/jreisinger.github.io/cv.md

 years).
 I have touched several infrastructures and written quite a few scripts/programs.
 My preferred technologies are Linux and Perl, although I try to practice the "right tool for the job" philosophy.
-I am not bad at managing smaller projects and communicating with technical and non-technical folks.
+I am not bad at managing smaller projects/teams and communicating with technical and non-technical folks.

 Work Experience
 ---------------